-In NHS trust hospitals, dentists are paid according to nationally defined scales; for more details see NHS Careers.
+In NHS trust hospitals, dentists are paid according to nationally defined scales; for more details see Health Careers.
 Salaries at consultant level range from £75,249 to £101,451 a year.

 Locums can expect to be paid £300 to £500+ a day.

 Most general dental practitioners (GDPs) are self-employed and can arrange their own working hours, which may include weekend or evening sessions to suit patients.
 Career breaks and part-time work opportunities are available.

 Hospital dentists tend to be employed on short-term contracts (6-12 months) and work more irregular hours, with on-call responsibilities.
 Self-employment and freelance work in hospital dentistry are only possible for consultants.

 Jobs are available throughout the country, in both urban and rural areas.

 The British Dental Association (BDA) predicts that more than half of practising dentists will be female by 2020.

 When treating patients, dentists wear a tunic, surgical gloves and safety glasses for protection and to reduce the risk of cross-infection.

 Dentists may experience eye strain and neck and back fatigue.